dipy/dipy/doc/interfaces/BUAN_flow.rst

      `<https://doi.org/10.35092/yhjc.12098397>`_

-NOTE: If you prefer to run experiments on complete dataset please see the Reproducing results on larger dataset section for more information.
+NOTE: If you prefer to run experiments on complete dataset please see the Reproducing results on larger dataset section at the end of the pagefor more information.

 There are two parts of Bundle Analytics group comparison framework, bundle profile analysis and bundle shape similarity.